 Consistency builds familiarity.
 Familiarity builds trust.
 It sounds obvious, but it is often overlooked.

 Brand voice, visuals, and messaging should align across every channel.
-A polished website paired with generic social media posts creates friction.
-People notice the disconnect.
+A polished website paired with generic social media posts creates friction—people notice that disconnect.

 The same applies to tone.
 If the website feels formal but emails feel casual, it creates confusion.
-Consistency does not mean boring.
-It means recognizable.
+Consistency does not mean boring; it just means recognisable.